 Human resources for the Project will be managed from the De Beers Canada Inc. Yellowknife Office.
 These people support both the Snap Lake Mine and the Gahcho Kué Advanced Exploration Project.
 They include two Community Liaison Coordinators who work with communities to facilitate involvement in De Beers Northwest Territories Projects.
-One position is staffed with a Chipewyanspeaking employee and the other with an employee who speaks Tłîchô.
-In addition, there is a Business Development Coordinator who works with Northwest Territories businesses to assist with increasing employment and business opportunities.
+One position is staffed with a Chipewyan-speaking employee and the other with an employee who speaks Tł1ch_Q.
+In addition, there is a Manager responsible for business development who works with Northwest Territories businesses to assist with increasing employment and business opportunities.